Balmoral Castle: Construction of the new house

-The new house was completed in 1856, and the old castle subsequently was demolished.
+The new house was completed in 1856, and the old castle was later demolished.
 By autumn 1857, a new bridge across the Dee, designed by Isambard Kingdom Brunel linking Crathie and Balmoral was finished.

 Balmoral Castle is built from granite quarried at Invergelder on the estate.
 It consists of two main blocks, each arranged around a courtyard.
 The southwestern block contains the main rooms, while the northeastern contains the service wings.
 At the southeast is an 80 ft clock tower topped with turrets, one of which has a balustrade similar to a feature at Castle Fraser.
 Being similar in style to the demolished castle of the 1830s, the architecture of the new house is considered to be somewhat dated for its time when contrasted with the richer forms of Scots baronial being developed by William Burn and others during the 1850s.
-As an exercise in Scots baronial, it is sometimes described as being too ordered, pedantic, and even Germanic as a consequence of Prince Albert's influence on the design.
+As an exercise in Scots baronial, it is sometimes described as too ordered, pedantic, and even Germanic as a consequence of Prince Albert's influence on the design.

 However, the purchase of a Scottish estate by Victoria and Albert and their adoption of a Scottish architectural style were influential for the ongoing revival of Highland culture.
 They decorated Balmoral with tartans and attended highland games at Braemar.
 Queen Victoria expressed an affinity for Scotland, even professing herself to be a Jacobite.
 Added to the work of Sir Walter Scott, this became a major factor in promoting the adoption of Highland culture by Lowland Scots.
 Historian Michael Lynch comments that "the Scottishness of Balmoral helped to give the monarchy a truly British dimension for the first time".